Table of Contents

 kubectl apply -f https://github.com/kubernetes-sigs/metrics-server/releases/latest/download/components.yaml

-Querying the Metric API
+Querying the Metrics API with kubectl

 After setting server metrics, you can get metrics for any node or pod using the kubectl get tool.
 Use the following commands to get metrics for all nodes and pods.